-This component will help you to progress to Level 2 or Level 3 vocational or academic qualifications that allow you to focus in more detail on your chosen area of art or design, such as Level 3 fashion, photography, graphics or 3D design craft pathways.
-The component will also enable you to develop transferable skills, such as organisation and communication skills, in preparation for further study and employment.
+This component will help you to progress to Level 2 or Level 3 vocational or academic qualifications, which will allow you to focus in more detail on your chosen media specialism, such as a Level 3 Moving Image pathway.
+The component will also enable you to develop transferable skills, such as time management and communication skills, in preparation for further study and employment.